ISalman-26/Integration-of-Carbon-Footprint-Sensors-with-IoT/README.md

 # Implementation

 1. Open Arduino IDE.
-2. Inatal DFRobot_SCD4X library and use singleShotMeasure.
+2. Instal DFRobot_SCD4X library and use singleShotMeasure.
 3. Connect the I2C interface to the Arduino Nano 33 BLE board.
 4. Connect the Arduino Nano 33 BLE board to your device.
 5. Start taking carbon dioxide readings from different places.